 Just avoiding the use of the words “raffle” and “sweepstakes” doesn’t help your situation one way or the other.
 The law would look at the way the contest operates.
 If people have to buy something in order to get a chance to win, it’s generally considered a lottery, which only the state...Read more »

 I ask this because if available I can take another business domain name and I've seen companies that are in a different area of business that has the same name of a entity but doesn't do what that entity does.

 Using another business' name to make money is often a violation of trademark laws.
 But the answer to your question will depend on the specific facts at issue.
-For example, Coca-Cola's name and trademark are so well known throughout the world, it would be difficult to think of a situation where you...Read more »
+For example, Coca-Cola's name and trademark are so well known throughout the world, it would be difficult to think of a situation...Read more »

 The answer depends on how many beneficiaries there are, how much debt the deceased had (such as a loan on the car you want to sell), and if there is a matter currently pending in probate court.
 If there is a matter in probate court, then you cannot use the Small Estate Affidavit process.
 If there...Read more »